Will Getting Another Credit Card Help Your Credit Score?

 Adding a new credit card account to your credit report could help or hurt you in the credit score department—and perhaps even do a little of both.
 Below are examples of different scenarios where the overall impact of a new credit card might be positive or negative.

-A new credit card might improve your credit score
+A new credit card might lift your credit score

-Opening another credit card account does have the potential to be a positive move where your credit score is concerned.
+Opening another credit card account does have the potential to be a positive move when it comes to your credit score.

 A new credit card might damage your credit score